 I learned from him, the place of anger, righteously displayed by Jesus in the Temple.
 As zeal for the father’s house, hatred for evil, a bold proclamation against the Pharisees, I learned.
 They laid heavy burdens on men without lifting a finger to help; this I digested and much more.
 Christ was being formed in me!

 I watched him love people with the utmost care and sensitivity.

 I watched him, as he knew everybody’s name, and it amazed me.
 I watched him lead an outreach, introducing joy, relaxation, and pure fun to a serious event.
 I watched him make special time for the least, sensing the most needy amongst us.
 He led us by example, never by rebuke.

 His confidence was infectious, his smile, contagious, his transparency invigorating, his wisdom drew us.
 His words had weight from years of experience, his disposition tempered in suffering.
 He discerned us, our gifts, our calling, our needs.
 His father heart followed him everywhere, we wanted to be around him.
 He was saving our lives.

-He taught us, yes most importantly, he imparted to us grace!
-Not just a passing fancy or an occasional message, but an indoctrination, a repetition, a diligence of fervency.
+He imparted to us grace!
+Not just a passing fancy or an occasional message, but an indoctrination, a repetition, a diligence.
 We came to know quickly that the man was about grace.
-Oh how he could articulate it in the Scriptures, with Greek and Hebrew, with tense and number.
+Oh how he could articulate it in the Scriptures, with Greek and Hebrew, with tense and number!

 So in closing, we could say so much more!
 When our son went home to be with Jesus, pastor called.
 We knew he would have something awesome to say.
 He said “your son was like a David.”
 We wept.
 We knew that God had used this man to prepare us for this day.
 I will be forever grateful, pastor, for your life and love.
 Amen